Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

+\textbf{Datasets.} We evaluate PNO under two complementary scenarios.
+The first assesses whether PNO can generate \emph{safe yet semantically aligned} images when provided with potentially problematic natural-language prompts.
+The second examines PNO's \emph{robustness against adversarial prompts} intentionally crafted to circumvent safety mechanisms.

-\textbf{Datasets.} We evaluate PNO on two benchmark datasets: I2P \cite{schramowski2023safe} and Ring-a-bell \cite{tsai2023ring}.
-The I2P dataset is widely used for benchmarking safety mechanisms of T2I models, containing 7 categories of problematic natural prompts, such as sexual, violence, illegal activity, \etc. We select the ``hardest'' prompts in the I2P dataset from each category, which have an inappropriate percentage of over 90\% labeled in the dataset.
+For the first scenario, we adopt prompts in the I2P dataset \citep{schramowski2023safe}.
+The I2P dataset is widely used for benchmarking safety mechanisms of T2I models, containing 7 categories of problematic natural prompts, such as sexual, violence, illegal activity, etc. We select the ``hardest'' prompts in the I2P dataset from each category, which have inappropriate percentage of over 90\% labeled in the dataset.
 There are in total 331 such hardest prompts in the I2P dataset.
-The Ring-a-bell dataset contains adversarially-modified prompts that are designed to bypass existing safety mechanisms and produce toxic images.
-We randomly pick 50 prompts from the ``Violence'' subset of Ring-a-bell dataset to evaluate the robustness of PNO against adversarial attacks.
+In this setting, our objective is two-fold: improve the safety of the generated images while preserving semantic alignment and maintaining image quality.